 - Condyloid Joint – bones that allow movement without rotation (ex: jaw, fingers)

 Pain in any of these joints can cause certain limitations to your daily routine and bring a certain level of discomfort that travels with you throughout the day.
-If you start to experience any joint pain in the body, you should speak to a professional immediately, so it doesn’t get any worse.
+If you start to experience any joint pain in the body, you should speak to a professional immediately, so it does not get any worse.

 What Are The Most Common Causes Of Joint Pain?